 Test Anxiety: The Importance of Sleep for Your Brain

-We all know, or at least have heard that sleep is good for us; but, what is happening to our brains when we don’t get enough sleep?
+We all know, or at least have heard, that sleep is good for us, but what is happening to our brains when we don’t get enough sleep?

-Dr. James B Maas, professor at Cornell University, says that “During REM sleep, the brain busily replenishes neurotransmitters that organize neural networks essential for remembering, learning, performance and problem solving.”
-Inversely he says when your brain is being deprived of sleep that “makes you clumsy, stupid and unhealthy.”
+Dr. James B. Maas, professor at Cornell University, says that “during REM sleep, the brain busily replenishes neurotransmitters that organize neural networks essential for remembering, learning, performance and problem-solving.”
+Inversely, he says when your brain is being deprived of sleep, that “makes you clumsy, stupid, and unhealthy.”

 This is because, during the sleeping stage Rapid Eye Movement (REM), your brain is working to gather and move short-term memories from the motor cortex into the temporal lobe to be stored for long-term memory usage.

 Dr. Matthew Wilson, professor at the Massachusetts Institute of Technology, and Dr. John Allan Hobson, professor at Harvard University, performed a study on memory using rats.
 In their study, they found that the rats appeared to be dreaming about something very interesting.
 They were dreaming about the maze that they had been learning to navigate.

 More specifically, the patterns of brain activity, identified in the firing clusters of cells in the hippocampus, which is where a lot of memory formation and storage occur, were duplicated during the REM stages of their sleep.
-In fact, the patterns were so accurate that the researchers were able to identify exactly which part of the maze they were in if the mice were awake; despite whether they were active or motionless.
+In fact, the patterns were so accurate that the researchers were able to identify exactly which part of the maze they were in if the mice were awake, despite whether they were active or motionless.

 This study served as a bit of a breakthrough in the study of memory and just how important of a role sleep plays in allowing us to retain learned information.
 But not just sleep.
-Adequate, restful sleep where our sleep spindles are able to fire in the REM stages and transfer the new information into our long-term memory storage.
+Adequate, restful sleep, where our sleep spindles are able to fire in the REM stages and transfer the new information into our long-term memory storage.